Defining TPD and returning to work after a superannuation insurance payout

 To be TPD under an own occupation TPD definition, you must cease work and not be able to return to your own occupation.
 This would require the support of your doctors (ideally a specialist and GP) and close examination of the duties of your own occupation and medical evidence addressing why it is you cannot do these duties.

-Therefore, under the own occupation definition, you may be able to return to work after a successful TPD claim without any adverse impact on your claim.
+Therefore, under the own occupation definition, you may be able to return to work in a different job during or after a successful TPD claim without any adverse impact on your claim.

 What are “activities of daily living (ADL)”?